pingcap/tidb-operator/docs/CONTRIBUTING.md

 $ ./hack/e2e.sh
 ```

 **NOTE**: We don't support bash version < 4 for now.
-For those who using a not supported version of bash, especially macOS (which default bash version is 3.2)
+For those who are using a not supported version of bash, especially macOS (which default bash version is 3.2)
-users, please use containerized environment or upgrade your bash manually.
+users, please run `hack/run-in-container.sh` to start a containerized environment or install bash 4+ manually.

 It's possible to limit specs to run, for example: